fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 * The second object sets the **date/time** format for the chart.
 The name of the column has been set to **Time** and the date format has been set to `%-m/%-d/%Y`.

-* The last object represents the third column named **Sales, **the values of which will map to the data plots.
+* The last object represents the third column named **Sales**, the values of which will map to the data plots.

 Now that we have the schema ready for the `DataTable` let's learn how to put the data values into the `DataTable`.